-5 Best Foods to Eat When You Are Sick
+5 Best Meals to Eat When Sick

 You saw it coming from across the hallway.
 First your officemate succumbed to it, then another co-worker called in sick.
 It’s being passed around on doorknobs and coffee pot handles, and from children to parents.
 The flu.
 Or maybe it’s the common cold.
 Whichever one it is, there are certain foods that can make or break your time under the weather.
 We’ve compiled a list of the 5 best foods to eat when you are sick.